 Man faces charge after Chicago road rage shooting wounds boy

 Jushawn Brown, 43, of Chicago, fired shots at another vehicle “during a road rage incident” about 11 a.m.
-Tuesday and was later arrested, police said in a statement.
+Tuesday and was arrested later that day, police said.
 Police have said shots were fired at the car Brown was in, which crashed after the boy was shot in the temple.

 It wasn’t immediately known whether Brown had a lawyer who could comment.

-Tuesday’s shooting took place near Grant Park on the city’s South Side.
+The shooting Tuesday was near Grant Park on the city’s South Side.
 Police have said one driver would not let the other enter a lane of traffic.
 Police recovered bullet casings over about a two-block stretch of the roadway.

 Brown was scheduled to appear Thursday in bond court.